-The financial statements of the Company comply with the Companies Act 2001 and in accordance with International Financial Reporting Standards ('IFRS") except of International Financial Reporting Standard 10 ('IFRS 10") - Consolidated Financial Statements.
+The financial statements of the Company comply with the Companies Act 2001 and in accordance with International Financial Reporting Standards ('IFRS").
 The financial statements have been prepared under the historical cost convention.

 The preparation of financial statements in conformity with IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Company's accounting policies.